Thresholds

-and its main office is in Ravenswood, Chicago.
-As of 2023, the organization has been named among the Chicago Tribune Top Workplaces for 10 consecutive years.
+Its main office is in Ravenswood, Chicago.
+As of 2025, the organization had been named among the Chicago Tribune Top Workplaces for 12 consecutive years.

-In 2025 Thresholds was ranked among the Top Workplaces USA following a national survey co-sponsored by Energage and USA TODAY.
+In 2025 Thresholds was ranked #16 among large companies (1,000 or more employees) in Top Workplaces USA following a national survey co-sponsored by Energage and USA TODAY.

+Illinois Governor JB Pritzker officially declared April 23, 2026, as Thresholds Day in Illinois, recognizing particularly the organization’s community-based care and crisis response initiatives.

+Mark Ishaug is President and CEO, and Sherin Khan is Chief Strategy Officer.